Harriett M. Allyn: Career

 Allyn began her teaching career at Lake Erie and Vassar Colleges, followed by Hackett Medical College in Canton, China, where she was dean for eight years, 1915–1923.
 Allyn made the move to China with a friend, the daughter of Hackett's founder Martha Hackett.
 There, she taught zoology and pre-medical subjects, and worked alongside Dr. Hackett to try to keep the college for, and run by, women.

 In Canton, she also acted as director of the Chan Kwang School, and chairman of the China division of the administrative committee of the Young Women's Christian Association National Board.

 Allyn returned to the United States in 1923, where she taught for a year at Illinois' Monticello Seminary.
 She then returned to Vassar College, working as a zoology instructor.
 During this period, Allyn's interest in archaeology and anthropology grew, leading ultimately to the establishment of anthropology teaching as Vassar.
 In 1928, she was offered the post of academic dean at Mount Holyoke College, accepting on the condition that an anthropology course be established.

 Allyn took a year's leave before taking up the position, studying at the Smithsonian, and as a fellow at Yale, under anthropologist George Grant MacCurdy.
-In 1929, she joined British archeologist Dorothy Garrod’s excavation team at Mount Carmel.
+In 1929, she joined British archeologist Dorothy Garrod's excavation team at Mount Carmel as a representative of the American School of Prehistoric Research with Dr. Martha Hackett.

 Allyn began work as the first academic dean of Mount Holyoke College in 1929, where she served as professor of anthropology and head of academic administration until her retirement in 1948.
-As she had in Canton, at Mount Holyoke during the 1930s Allyn fought to maintain female leadership at the college.
+As she had previously done in Canton, Allyn actively worked throughout the 1930s to preserve female leadership at Mount Holyoke College.

-Allyn travelled widely, and took part in a number of archaeological expeditions, including in Palestine (sponsored by Yale University and the British School of Archaeology); in Czechoslovakia (under the Czech State Archaeological Survey); and in Hungary (directed by the Budapest Museum).
+Allyn travelled widely, and took part in a number of archaeological expeditions, including in Palestine (sponsored by Yale University and the British School of Archaeology): in Czechoslovakia (under the Czech State Archaeological Survey); and in Hungary (directed by the Budapest Museum).
 In 1936, Allyn was the only US woman delegate to meetings of the International Congress of Prehistoric and Protohistoric Sciences in Oslo, Norway, selected by the State Department.
 Her travels inspired her efforts to promote scholarships for foreign students.
 By the time of Allyn's retirement, nine full annual scholarships for foreign students had been established.

 Allyn served as President of the National Association of Deans of Women 1937–1939, having been Vice President 1933–1935.
 She was President of the American Council of Guidance and Personnel Associations 1940–1942.